sensoyyasin/sensoyyasin/README.md

 -  🌱 I’m addicted to learning and growing every day
--  💻 I love science, math, programming, cybersecurity and books
+-  💻 I love science, math, programming, 42 and books
 -  🚀 I spend most of  time with Java C and Linux